Col-E/recaf-4x-early-archive/contributor-documentation/Architecture-CDI.md

 The `Bootstrap` class creates a CDI container that is configured to automatically discover implementations of the servivces outlined in the `api` module.
 Once this process is completed, the newly made CDI container is wrapped in a `Recaf` instance which lasts for the duration of the application.

+## Why are so many UI classes `@Dependent` scoped?

+There are multiple reasons.

+**1. On principle, they should not model/track data by themselves**

+For things like interactive controls that the user sees, they should not _ever_ track data by themselves.
+If a control cannot be tossed in the garbage without adverse side effects, it is poorly designed.
+These controls provide visual access to the data within the Recaf instance _(Like workspace contents)_, nothing more.

+**2. CDI cannot create proxies of classes with `final` methods, which UI classes often define**

+UI classes like JavaFX's `Menu` often have methods marked as `final` to prevent extensions to override certain behavior.
+The `Menu` class's `List<T> getItems()` is one of these methods.
+This prevents any `Menu` type being marked as a scope like `@ApplicationScoped` since our CDI implementation heavily relies on proxies for scope management.
+When a class is `@Dependent` that means it effectively has no scope, so there is no need to wrap it in a proxy.